Select 'Sinhala' language from Google Translator to read in Sinhala and select 'Tamil' language to read in Tamil

 Sigiriya Rock Fortress of Sri Lanka is considered by the local population as the 8th Wonder of the World, retroflex ancient City Planning, Hydraulic Technology, Defense, Arts, Garden landscaping and Engineering around 5th Century AD.
 Called also as the "Lion Rock" it reaches a height of 200 meters from the surrounding landscape.
-The Rock is situated in Matale district near Dambulla.
+Sigiriya is located at Matale district near Dambulla.
 It can be reached along Colombo- Habarana highway by turning towards east from Inamaluwa.
 Proceeding about 10 km from Inamaluwa and passing Kimbissa township one arrives at Sigiriya.

 Sigiriya history is well cronicled and before Sigiriya became a Kingdom, Sigiriya Rock base and the places such as Pidurangala which were endowed with many caves and a temple had been dwelled by Buddhist monks from around 3rd Century BC.
 It is also found that these areas had been inhabitant by people prior to King Kassapa's rein.
 Many caves have Brahmi Inscriptions dating back from 3rd Century BC to 1st century AD.

 After King Mahanama who ruled Anuradhapura from 410- 432 AD, a prince named Dhatusena became the King of Anuradhapura in 459 AD, defeating the Indian invader 'Pandu'.
 King Dhatusena was the ruler who constructed Kala Wewa or the Kala Wewa Tank, by building a dam across Kala Oya , which is a small river type.
 The man-made 54 mile long Yoda Ela, which takes water from Kala Wewa to Tissa Wewa is considered as an Irrigation engineering wonder even at the present day.
 It has a gradient of 6 inches per mile along the first 17 miles , which means the level different is just over 8 feet even after the first 17 miles along the canal.
-During his rein the famous full-relief Aukana Buddha statue was constructed out of a rock which stands 42 feet high.
+The high level of Water technology knowledge during this period can be assessed from the construction work that remains still in working condition.
+During this king's rein the famous full-relief Aukana Buddha statue was constructed out of a rock which stands 42 feet high depicting the art and craft of stone sculpturing.